thatisedward/RemoteServer/README.md

 -- The remote server uses ZerMQ to have a message interaction with clients (postgres database).

--- The remote server uses JdbcRdd to have a data interaction (both read and wirte) with postgres database.
+-- The remote server uses JdbcDF to have a data interaction (both read and wirte) with postgres database.

 Processes: